dl3jop/QTrigdoppler/help/radio-configuration.md

-# Radio Configuration - ICOM IC-910H
+# Radio Configuration - ICOM IC-910H and IC-9700

-This guide covers the complete setup and configuration of the ICOM IC-910H transceiver with QTrigdoppler for satellite operations.
+This guide covers the complete setup and configuration of the ICOM IC-910H and IC-9700 transceivers with QTrigdoppler for satellite operations.

 ## 📡 Overview

-QTrigdoppler supports the **ICOM IC-910H** exclusively for radio control via CI-V (Computer Interface V) protocol.
+QTrigdoppler supports the **ICOM IC-910H** and **ICOM IC-9700** exclusively for radio control via CI-V (Computer Interface V) protocol.
 The software provides automatic frequency tracking with doppler correction, mode switching, and VFO management for satellite operations.

 ## 🔧 Hardware Requirements

 ### Required Equipment
-- **ICOM IC-910H** transceiver
+- **ICOM IC-910H** or **ICOM IC-9700** transceiver
-- **CI-V Interface Cable** or **USB-to-Serial adapter**
+- **CI-V Interface Cable** or **USB-to-Serial adapter** or **USB-A to USB-B cable**(for IC9700)
 - **Computer** running QTrigdoppler

 ### Connection Options